jimktrains/k5/README.md

         list => [1..5]
         over => add_two {n: _item}

-If we make the param for add_two \_item1, then we could do:
+If we make the param for add_two \_item, then we could do:

     two_to_seven <= Map {:
         list => [1..5]